kevinsagis/Pictometry-for-WebApp-Builder/ReadMe.txt

 Identify the Encrypted Credentials

-•	Open and log in to the MySQL Administration application on the server using the credentials established during the installation o	Click on ‘Tools’-> ‘MySQL Query Browser’ o	From the Schemata pane on the right, expand the ‘pol_user’ schema o	Locate the ‘users’ table, click it four times with the left mouse button to expand it to view the current properties of all users o	Locate the ‘user_email’ field, and scroll down to the user name of interest- ?
-Look to the field ‘user_password’ to the immediate right to identify the encrypted password- ?
-Click ‘Edit’ at the bottom of the screen, then highlight-and copy that encrypted password for later use.
-It will be a long hexadecimal string such as:  ‘5f4dcc3b5aa765d61d8327deb882cf99’
+â€¢	Open and log in to the MySQL Administration application on the server using the credentials established during the installation o	Click on â€˜Toolsâ€™-> â€˜MySQL Query Browserâ€™ o	From the Schemata pane on the right, expand the â€˜pol_userâ€™ schema o	Locate the â€˜usersâ€™ table, click it four times with the left mouse button to expand it to view the current properties of all users o	Locate the â€˜user_emailâ€™ field, and scroll down to the user name of interest- ?
+Look to the field â€˜user_passwordâ€™ to the immediate right to identify the encrypted password- ?
+Click â€˜Editâ€™ at the bottom of the screen, then highlight-and copy that encrypted password for later use.
+It will be a long hexadecimal string such as:  â€˜5f4dcc3b5aa765d61d8327deb882cf99â€™

 Create the Link with Embedded Credentials

-•	Create a new web shortcut
+â€¢	Create a new web shortcut
-•	In the location field, enter the following; https://serverURL/efs/default.php?user=abc%40xyz.com&pass=5f4dcc3b5aa765d61d8327deb882cf992
-•	Test the link by opening it- it should open without the need for user intervention
-•	You can then use that URL as a free-standing link or use it in other applications or other web pages to bring up the Server Edition application
+â€¢	In the location field, enter the following; https://serverURL/efs/default.php?user=abc%40xyz.com&pass=5f4dcc3b5aa765d61d8327deb882cf992 â€¢	Test the link by opening it- it should open without the need for user intervention â€¢	You can then use that URL as a free-standing link or use it in other applications or other web pages to bring up the Server Edition application

 1 Please see your Server Edition Administrative Training material for information on how to create an account that allows concurrent logins, and limitations of those accounts.

-2 ‘ServerURL/efs’ would be replaced with the URL to access the Server Edition application in your environment, ‘user=’ needs to be populated with the e-mail formatted user ID of the designated user(s), and ‘pass’ would be populated with the encrypted password for that account derived from the database.
+2 â€˜ServerURL/efsâ€™ would be replaced with the URL to access the Server Edition application in your environment, â€˜user=â€™ needs to be populated with the e-mail formatted user ID of the designated user(s), and â€˜passâ€™ would be populated with the encrypted password for that account derived from the database.